Pointe Coupee Parish Profile

 Agriculture and Natural Resources

 Pointe Coupee is a major agricultural parish that produces corn, cotton, soybeans, sugarcane, rice, and wheat; all being grown on approximately 165,000 acres.
 Pointe Coupee continues to be the largest sugarcane producing parish in Louisiana with approximately 72,680 acres in production.
 Pointe Coupee farmers rely on information from the LSU AgCenter to stay efficient and productive.
 Therefore, the parish hosts an annual Farm Forum with presentations from specialists and researchers who provide the most current research-based information available.
-Due to these trainings, producers are able to become better stewards of the land.
+Due to these trainings, producers can become better stewards of the land.

 Extension Office